vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/02_svarUpapaddhatiH.md

 <details><summary>English</summary>

 13-14.
-From the thought that the several means (for the attainment of moksha) are sure to fail and there are also many dangers owing to the want of completeness in the constituent angus, the incapacity for the performance of kar- ma and other yogus, and the non-vestment of right in some to the practice of them, and the decay of the qualities of place, and time, relinquishing pride and being low spirited is known as karpanya (wretchedness or poorness of spirit).
+From the thought that the several means (for the attainment of moksha) are sure to fail and there are also many dangers owing to the want of completeness in the constituent angus, the incapacity for the performance of karma and other yogus, and the non-vestment of right in some to the practice of them, and the decay of the qualities of place, and time, relinquishing pride and being low spirited is known as karpanya (wretchedness or poorness of spirit).
 </details>